IgorLadnik/graphql-service/README.md

 It is a Web server which
 - receives GQL queries,
-- parses it to a hierarchy tree (called in the code **actionTree** and output to console by default), and
+- parses it to a typed hierarchy tree (**typedFieldsTree** member of class **GqlRequestHandle**; output to console by default), and
-- executes some selected queries to a simple SQL Server database with an attempt to generalize resolve functions.
+- executes queries to a simple SQL Server database with an attempt to generalize resolve functions.

 GQL infrastructure consists of classes **GqlProvider** (file *gqlProvider.ts*) and **TypesCommon** (file *typesCommon.ts*).
 Class **GqlProvider** is responsible for parsing query and along with class **TypesCommon**